 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Peel, cut, and shred potatoes and onion, using either a grater or a food processor.
+Peel, cut, and shred the potatoes and onion, using either a grater or a food processor.

-Place a large cookie sheet in hot oven.
+Place a large cookie sheet in the hot oven.

-Empty shredded potatoes and onion into a colander, and using the back of a spoon, squeeze out as much excess moisture as you can.
+Place the shredded potatoes and onion in a colander, and using the back of a spoon, squeeze out as much excess moisture as you can.
 (You can also put the mixture in a clean dish towel and squeeze.)

-Transfer potato and onion mixture to a large bowl.
-Add flour, egg whites, and black pepper, and combine well with a fork.
+Transfer the mixture to a large bowl.
+Add the flour, egg whites, and black pepper, and combine well with a fork.

-Remove cookie sheet from oven.
-Coat with nonstick cooking spray
+Remove the cookie sheet from the oven and coat with nonstick cooking spray.

-Form 2 to 2 1/2-inch flattened rounds with the potato mixture, and place on hot cookie sheet.
+Place 2- to 2 1/2-inch flattened rounds of the potato mixture on the hot cookie sheet, spacing them apart.

-Return cookie sheet to oven, and cook for 7-8 minutes each side, until crisp and golden.
+Return the cookie sheet to the oven and cook for 7 to 8 minutes on each side, until the latkes are crisp and golden.